-Sign in to the Azure AD admin center with an account that is the global admin for the Azure AD organization.
+Sign in to the Azure AD admin center with an account that is the Global Administrator for the Azure AD organization.

 Select Custom domain names, then add the domain name.
 You'll have to enter the DNS TXT records to verify ownership of the domain name.